camsong/You-Dont-Need-jQuery/README.md

 - [3.8](#3.8) <a name='3.8'></a> is

-  Returns `true` if it matches the query selector
+  Return `true` if it matches the query selector

   ```js
   // jQuery - Notice `is` also work with `function` or `elements` which is not concerned here